Liens & Code Violations

 Before placing your property for sale, it is wise to check if any liens have been placed on your property.
 Clearing any issues beforehand, will put you in a better position, when selling and will help protect your sale from unexpected title issues.

-Where can I search if my property has a Lien or Open Permit?
+Where can I search if my property has an Open Permit?

 Miami Lakes- To search for open permits and code violations visit the link below and enter the property owner's name or property site address.